Dynamic correlations in the conserved Manna sandpile: Dynamic correlations in the steady state

 where $\psi_{\mathcal{J}} = 1/2 + \mu$.
 Since $\mu > 0$, with decreasing frequency, the near-critical power spectrum in the above equation \eqref{eq:final largef ps curr near criticality} decays faster than that away from criticality (given by eq.\eqref{eq:ps curr asymptotic}).
 In simulations, we calculate the power spectrum by discretizing time over a small interval $\delta t$ and calculate the discrete Fourier transform

 where $f_n = n/T$ with $T$ being large.
 Then we define the power spectrum of the bond current as

-In fig.\eqref{fig:current ps}, we plot the substracted power spectrum $\tilde{S}_{\mathcal{J}}(f)$, obtained from simulations, for various densities $\rho=0.97$ (violet line), $\rho=1.0$ (green line), $\rho=1.2$ (blue line), $\rho=1.5$ (yellow line), $\rho=2.0$ (red line).
+In fig.\eqref{fig:current ps}, we plot the substracted power spectrum $\tilde{S}_{\mathcal{J}}(f)$, obtained from simulations in solid lines, for various densities $\rho=2.0$ (red line), $\rho=1.5$ (blue line), $\rho=1.5$ (green line), $\rho=1.0$ (purple line), $\rho=0.97$ (orange line).
+The arrow through the solid lines denotes the incremental order of the density $\rhobar$.
 For $\rho=2.0$, we also plot $\tilde{S}_{\mathcal{J}}(f)$ obtained from theory eq.\eqref{eq:power spectrum substracted} (black dashed line), which shows an excellent agreement with simulation; top-most guiding line - $f^{1/2}$ [behavior away from criticality as in eq.\eqref{eq:ps curr asymptotic}] and the bottom-most guiding line - $f^{1/2 + \mu}$ [behavior near criticality as in eq.\eqref{eq:final largef ps curr near criticality}].